Audience members crash Ryan Lochte's debut on 'Dancing with the Stars'

 - Lochte said he was "heartbroken" by the incident

-(CNN)Protesters rushed the stage after Ryan Lochte's first performance on "Dancing with the Stars," interrupting the live show Monday evening.
+(CNN)Protesters rushed the stage after swimmer Ryan Lochte's first performance on "Dancing with the Stars," interrupting the live show Monday evening.
 The incident occurred as Lochte was receiving one of the judge's critique of his dance routine.

+"Two individuals stormed the dance floor tonight and were immediately subdued and escorted out of the building," a spokesperson for the company that produces "Dancing with the Stars," BBC Worldwide Productions, told CNN.

 ABC News reported that two men got on the ballroom dance floor and at least four other people yelled anti-Lochte chants.
+CNN has confirmed that the two men were Barzeen Soroudi and Sam Sotoodeh.
+"They were arrested on trespassing, this was a private person's arrest as the security at the venue made the arrest," a spokesperson for the LAPD told CNN.
+"We just accepted [them] and booked them."

 Although the show was live, the actual incident was not shown on camera by ABC.